j-yarbrough/j-yarbrough.github.io/readme.md

 1. Create a new .md file
 2. in the front matter, set the following:
-    - title: The URL you wish to redirect to
+    - redirectURL: The URL you wish to redirect to
     - layout: layouts/redirect.njk

 ## Template variations